typelevel/skunk/modules/docs/src/main/paradox/tutorial/Transactions.md

 | **Active** | commit | roll back | roll back, re-raise |
 | **Error**  | roll back | roll back | roll back, re-raise |

+## Transaction Characteristics

+To specify a non-default isolation level (or other transaction characteristics) execute a [`SET TRANSACTION`](https://www.postgresql.org/docs/10/sql-set-transaction.html) command as the first operation inside your transaction.
+A future version of Skunk might make this more ergonomic.

 ## Full Example

 Here is a complete program listing that demonstrates our knowledge thus far.